 Electrical engineering students complete the curriculum listed under Academic Plans.
 During their second year, they select a focus area (FA) in consultation with their academic advisor.
 Students typically begin FA courses in their third year.

-CS Minor Curriculum Change
+Important CS Minor Information

 • See CS minor requirements.